Christie Brinkley Stuns As She Playfully Poses In Swimsuit At Age 63

 “Brinkley will be hosting the 6th Annual St. Barth Hamptons Gala presented by Social Life and St. Barth Tourism on July 22, benefiting the Bridgehampton Historical Museum.”

-The magazine also posted some of the snapshots to its Instagram as Christie is once again seen being playful as she poses for the camera.
-In one image, it appears Brinkley is topless as she holds a palm frond in front of herself.
+The magazine also posted some of the snapshots to its Instagram as Christie is once again seen being playful, as she poses for the camera.
+In one image, it appears Brinkley is topless, holding a palm frond in front of herself.

 Commenters were once again captivated by the model’s appearance as they left compliments on the post.
-One Instagram user questioned how is it that Christie appears to be aging backwards as another stated they are inspired by the beauty.
+One Instagram user questioned how is it that Christie appears to be aging backward, and another stated they are inspired by the beauty.

 “I am very frond of this beauty.
 She inspires me.”

 Christie is also seen posing in a white swimsuit as she quotes some of her article for Social Life.
-She tells readers what is left on her bucket list as she talks about sailing around Greece and driving across America.
+She tells readers what is left on her bucket list, such as sailing around Greece and driving across America.

-Some fans said meeting Christie Brinkley is on their bucket list as the compliments flooded her post.
-It seems nobody has anything negative to say about the cover girl as she continues to amaze fans decades into her career.
+Some fans said meeting Christie Brinkley is on their bucket list, as the compliments flooded her post.
+It seems nobody has anything negative to say about the cover girl, as she continues to amaze fans decades into her career.

 [Featured Image by Andrew Toth/Getty Images]